 Tool Purchases: Some companies allow employees to purchase personal tools from vendors using the company account.
-You can set up a payroll calculation to deduct the employee's purchases from his or her pay cheque.
+You can set up a payroll calculation to deduct the employee's purchases from his or her paycheck.

 When you post the vendor's original invoice for the tool purchase, post it to the Small Tools account in the Overhead Expense range of accounts.
-To then deduct the tool purchases from an employee's pay cheque, set up the payroll calculation to post a credit to the Small Tools account.
-Because the amount deducted from an employee's pay cheque varies based on the cost of the tools purchased, select calculation method 18-Variable (manual calculation).
+To then deduct the tool purchases from an employee's paycheck, set up the payroll calculation to post a credit to the Small Tools account.
+Because the amount deducted from an employee's paycheck varies based on the cost of the tools purchased, select calculation method 18-Variable (manual calculation).

-While you can deduct the cost of tools from the employee's pay cheque, it is a better practice for employees to reimburse tool purchases through personal cheques, made payable to your company.
+While you can deduct the cost of tools from the employee's paycheck, it is a better practice for employees to reimburse tool purchases through personal checks, made payable to your company.